-So, you’ve got a big vacation/wedding/weekend away with someone new coming up and the last thing you want is to get your period.
+So, you’ve got a big vacation/wedding/weekend away coming up and the last thing you want is to get your period.
 You’ve counted the days, and if you could just get your period to start today, you’d be done in time for the vacation/wedding/sexy getaway.
 Can sex start your period?
 With a partner or on your own, can an orgasm jumpstart menstruation?

 Here’s the science of it.